 “Hey… Belongum?
 You might want to come out here.
 I reckon this fella’s served on some of the same ships you have!”

 As I step out into the arvo light and grasp this old man’s hand in greeting, two things become immediately clear to me: he’s strong and upright and he’s been doing it tough.
 I can see he’s hurting inside!

 We exchanged our G’day’s, laughed about the fact that 2 ex-Navy men find themselves having a yarn in sun-shiney Leonora and immediately began to establish credentials amongst each other.
 He commissioned ships I’d served on and repaired.
-He was on the bridge most times and I was on the gundeck.
+He was on the bridge most times and I was on – or below – the gundeck.
 He was a hard working ‘watch-keeper’ and I was just a loafing ‘day-hand’.
 The friendly banter ran back and forth between us freely, as if we’d known each other for years and I watched the years fall off him right there and then – as a decent smile finally begins to form on his face and he begins to tell me about his best mate who was an Aboriginal man from the Kimberley.
-This sat well with me because I too was an Aboriginal man who had family connections in the Kimberley.
 We clearly had much to talk about.

 The redhead left us to it, she too had sensed a deep sadness in the man and her want to call me out that day was largely to try and see if that might shift some, in his meeting me.
 It had and she moved on.
 Once she’d gone we had a small gap where we caught our breath together.
 He looked at me deeply then – right through me – gauging me up on the spot as he prepared to share.
 I beat him to the punch: asking him outright whether he actually wanted to wake up that day?